How can I use Alternate IDs to check-in patients?

 In order to utilize the Alternate ID check-in functionality, you must:

-• Store the Alternate ID value under "File Number" in Accuro
+• Store the Alternate ID value under the relevant field in your EMR as shown below.

-• Log into the Ocean Portal.
-Click the "Menu" button in the top left corner and click "Tablets & Kiosks"
+• Log into the Ocean Portal, open the 'Menu' in the top left corner, and select 'Tablets & Kiosks'.

-• Find the tablet(s) group and click "Edit" > Check-in Tab.
+• Find the relevant device group and press 'Edit'.

-Why am I see notes and/or demographic updates in the wrong chart?
+Why am I seeing notes and/or demographic updates in the wrong chart?

 If you review a patient's chart and discover notes contain responses or demographic updates that seem incongruous to the patient, it's highly likely that the wrong patient made updates to another patient's chart.